riscv-software-src/riscv-tools/README.md

-If you (or someone you know) has changed the Linux headers, you'll need to install a new version to your system root before you build `riscv-linux-gcc` to make sure the kernel and the C library agree on their interfaces.
+If you (or someone you know) has changed the Linux headers, you'll need to install a new version to your system root before you build `riscv64-unknown-linux-gnu-gcc` to make sure the kernel and the C library agree on their interfaces.
 (Note that you'll need to pull in the Linux kernel sources before you perform these steps.
 If you haven't, do so now.)